Standardized Astrodynamic Algorithm Library (SAAL) Software

-This site is the public interface used to initiate a request for Astrodynamic Standards Software.
+This site is the public interface used to initiate a request for Standardized Astrodynamic Algorithm Library (SAAL) Software.

-The Astrodynamic Standards Software is a software suite of astrodynamic algorithms that are available to Air Force Space Command customers who require interoperability with the Joint Space Operations Center (JSpOC) and/or have requirements for astrodynamic standards capability needed for official work on active U.S. Government sponsored projects.
+The Standardized Astrodynamic Algorithm Library (SAAL) Software is a software suite of astrodynamic algorithms that are available to Air Force Space Command customers who require interoperability with the Joint Space Operations Center (JSpOC) and/or have requirements for astrodynamic standards capability needed for official work on active U.S. Government sponsored projects.

 Due to the sensitive nature of these products, access to this software is tightly controlled.
 All applicants must be working on Astrodynamic-related programs in support of or in partnership with the U.S. Government.
 These products are not available for export or for commercial use.

-The Astrodynamic Standards were developed to ensure interoperability for users of the Joint Space Operations JSpOC satellite catalog.
+The Standardized Astrodynamic Algorithm Library (SAAL) were developed to ensure interoperability for users of the Joint Space Operations JSpOC satellite catalog.
 This means that in order to get the most accurate prediction, users need to use the same propagators that were used to generate the Two-Line Elements (TLEs) or Vector Covariance Messages (VCMs).
 Why Use Standards

 The Astrodynamic Standards that are available to the public can be viewed at Available Astrostandards